spitfjre/ng-swagger-gen-cli/README.md

   file.
 - `operation` is the operation that should be executed.
 There are three operations permitted: `compare`, `generate` and `update`.
 - `selection` is an optional argument, that lets you execute operations on a selected service.
 If your selection contains more than one service, you have to provide the flag multiple times.
 For example: `-s service1 -s service2`
-- `branchName` is an optional argument, that lets you execute operations against services of a given branch.
+- `local` is an optional argument to specify, whether to execute operations against a remote service url or the local url.

 Please, run the `ng-swagger-gen-cli` with the `--help` argument to view all available command line arguments.